Graduate Department of Chemical and Biomedical Engineering

 • Cellular and Tissue Engineering

-• Imaging (NMR, MRI, Electron Microscopy)
+• Imaging and Spectroscopy (NMR, MRI, Electron Microscopy)

-• Materials Science and Engineering: Superconductivity, Magnetism, and Solid State Chemistry
+• Materials Science and Engineering: Superconductivity, Magnetism, and Solid-State Chemistry

 • Magnetic Field Assisted Separations